How Convective Mass Flux Responds to Environmental Humidity: Response of mass flux to environmental humidity

 This result from the GSRMs suggests that the existence or magnitude of deep inflow is not a universal feature of cumulus convection in the mid-troposphere.
 Rather, the shape of the mass flux profile depends upon the environment itself.
 The fractional rates of entrainment and/or detrainment systematically depend upon the environment.
 For the transition to deep inflow to occur, either entrainment must increase with LTRH, or detrainment must decrease, or both.
 This is consistent with \citeA{Becker2021}, who suggested that deep convection has a greater bulk entrainment rate in a humid environment.
 In a different vein, \citeA{Kuo2022} proposed that when convective buoyancy is organized into a region of large horizontal scale, the rising air may induce greater mass convergence below convective systems.
-This would cause deep inflow in humid environments through a strictly dynamical mechanism.
-The UM model appears to be somewhat of an outlier from the story we tell here, as it reaches maximum deep inflow at intermediate LTRH rather than the greatest LTRH.
-This may be related to UM's behavior in \ref{fig:p_pickup}b, where it exhibits the weakest pickup in precipitation among the five models.
+If the horizontal scale of buoyancy is greater in humid environments, this would cause deep inflow in humid environments through a strictly dynamical mechanism.
+Another influence on the mass flux profile is geography, as different regions of the tropics have different mass flux profiles due to differences in surface temperature and large-scale dynamics \cite{Back2009}.
+However, the shift to deep inflow is robust to our choice of geography, appearing in both the Western and Eastern Pacific (See Fig. S1 in the Supporting Information).
+Furthermore, the shift to deep inflow is evident in the mass flux profiles previously reported in cases of simulated convective self-aggregation over a uniform surface temperature, suggesting that this is not a surface-temperature-driven phenomenon \cite{Igel2017}.